naver/imagestabilizer/README.md

-# ImageStabilizerIOS
+# ImageStabilizer
-Image stabilization using features detector in IOS
+Image stabilization using features detector in IOS and Android

 ## Overview
 Image stabilization is a essential technique when you take images using continuous shooting.